Illegal Search & Seizure

 Each of these interactions is governed by a different set of rules.
 These rules are in place to protect your rights.
 The right to be free from unreasonable search and seizure is a powerful right.
 For example, a judge may rule the police did not have the authority to even stop you and ask your name.
 In these cases, the judge may find all the evidence allegedly collected against should not be used against you.

-When the police stop you they must have a legal reason to detain you and pursue their investigation and arrest.
+When the police stop you in Georgia, they must have a legal reason to detain you and pursue their investigation and arrest.
 If the police do not follow these constitutionally mandated rules, any and all of these violations can be raised in a pretrial motion in court.
 If the judge agrees with your motion to suppress and finds your constitutional rights were violated, this can prevent the State from using damaging evidence against you.
 This can stop the State’s prosecution of you long before a jury trial.

 Being charged and prosecuted for a crime is a terrible experience.
 The violations you experience during a poorly handled police investigation can be serious and the Constitution offers you protection.
-If you are convicted of a crime it is something that can affect you for years to come, long after the days in jail or prison are over and the time spent on probation and parole has ended.
-At the The Lynch Law Group we strive to avoid conviction and make sure that your rights are protected.
+If you are convicted of a crime in Georgia it is something that can affect you for years to come, long after the days in jail or prison are over and the time spent on probation and parole has ended.
+At The Lynch Law Group, we strive to avoid conviction and make sure that your rights are protected.
 We prepare every case as if it is going to trial so that we can get the best outcome for you.